 Co-creating active school environments

-The main goal of the School+ project was to upgrade the school environment into a space with enhanced capacity for physical activity of its users and also create a connection between the school and it’s surrounding local community.
-As a part of the school system reform, six schools in Denmark have been selected to participate in School+ project and the entire project is being funded by LOA-Fonded, DIF and Realdania.
+The main goal of the School+ project was to upgrade the school environment into a space with enhanced possibility for physical activity and create a connection between the school and its surrounding local community.
+As a part of the school system reform, six schools in Denmark were selected to participate in the School+ project.
+The entire project was funded by LOA-Fonden, DIF and Realdania.